yurivm/pizza_cone/README.md

 - stackname-instancename (e.g. wildcat-production).
 Yes I am looking at you, generic app1 names across different stacks.

 If that you use [ohmyzsh](https://github.com/robbyrussell/oh-my-zsh), you will get ssh host autocompletion for free!

+### Crontab

+A [whenever](https://github.com/javan/whenever) config is supplied under config/schedule.rb .Update it and generate your own crontab if you need to.